Supporting people to make confident decisions about sensor based falls prevention and detection technology

 How can you be involved?

 Engaging far and wide is central to this project.
-We want to speak with you to help us shape these national standards, if you’re a:
+We want to speak with you to help us shape these national functional capabilities, if you’re a:

 - Tech supplier